ttc-cases/tech-that-chat/thetechcollective.md

 All our assignments are always solved with a codebase version controlled in git and with full documentation in MarkDown — also version controlled.
 Our deliverables follow the Semantic Versioning scheme and are supported by applicable and relevant package managers.

-# Prepare for a chat
-If you are reading this becasue you are preparing yourself for a first chat with one ot the **.tech that** team members about the possibilitis of joining our team then your probably want to do the [small exerecise](./exercise.md); Create a repos, using this as a template, share it with us and then work the issues in your own repo.